Enphase Energy Expands IQ8 Mic - GuruFocus.com

 About Enphase Energy, Inc.

 © 2022 Enphase Energy, Inc. All rights reserved.
-Enphase, the "e" logo, Enphase Energy System, IQ8, IQ Batteries, Sunlight Backup, Sunlight Jump Start, and certain other names and marks are trademarks of Enphase Energy, Inc. Other names are for informational purposes and may be trademarks of their respective owners.
+Enphase, the "e" logo, Enphase Energy Systems, IQ, IQ8, Sunlight Backup, Sunlight Jump Start, and certain other names and marks are trademarks of Enphase Energy, Inc. Other names are for informational purposes and may be trademarks of their respective owners.

 Forward-Looking Statements

-This press release may contain forward-looking statements, including statements related to the expected capabilities and performance of Enphase Energy’s technology and products, including safety, quality and reliability; the availability and market adoption of Enphase products; growth in deployments of Enphase Energy Systems in North Carolina; and forecasts for growth in North Carolina of residential solar deployments.
+This press release may contain forward-looking statements, including statements related to the expected capabilities and performance of Enphase Energy’s technology and products, including safety, quality and reliability; the availability and market adoption of Enphase products; growth in deployments of Enphase Energy Systems; and growth in Oregon of residential solar deployments and deployments of residential battery capacity.
 These forward-looking statements are based on Enphase’s current expectations and inherently involve significant risks and uncertainties.
 Actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of certain risks and uncertainties, including those risks described in more detail in Enphase’s most recently filed Quarterly Report on Form 10-Q for the quarter ended September 30, 2022, its Annual Report on Form 10-K for the year ended December 31, 2021 and other documents on file with the SEC from time to time, which are available on the SEC’s website at https://www.sec.gov/.
 Enphase Energy undertakes no duty or obligation to update any forward-looking statements contained in this release as a result of new information, future events, or changes in its expectations, except as required by law.

 Contact: